Why People Play

 In tabletop roleplaying games, one player is responsible for describing the world and the obstacles in it, while the other players describe the actions of their characters as they attempt to overcome those obstacles.
 Dice are used to determine the outcome of events, which adds an unpredictability and drama to the narrative.

-Over the last four decades, an astounding array of games have been published, with more being released every month.
+Since the 1970s an astounding array of games have been published, with more being released every month.
 They cover every imaginable genre, from fantasy to science fiction, horror to superheroes.
 They even allow players to create their own imaginary worlds, mashing genres, and taking inspiration from novels, comics, movies, and historical events.

 Tabletop roleplaying is a deeply collaborative, face-to-face social activity that engages your imagination and gives you the opportunity to create your own characters, worlds, and stories.
 Because the outcomes are based on a combination of die rolls, decision-making, and improv roleplaying, every game session is unique.
 There’s really nothing quite like it: